BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/McGowan negative control calibration QBA/README.md

 ## McGowan Negative Control Outcome–Based On Quantitative Bias Analysis (QBA)

 ## Overview
-This repository includes a quantitative bias analysis (QBA) that uses negative control outcomes to assess the potential impact of residual confounding in the primary vaccine–dementia analysis.
+This repository includes a simple quantitative bias analysis (QBA) that uses negative control outcomes to assess and correct for residual confounding in the primary recombinant herpes zoster vaccine (RZV) –dementia analysis.

 ## Purpose
 #### The purpose of this analysis is to evaluate:
-If residual confounding is strong enough to produce the observed association between vaccination and a negative control outcome, how much could that same confounding shift the primary dementia risk estimate?

-This approach does not prove causality.
-Instead, it provides a structured sensitivity analysis to quantify how robust the primary findings are to unmeasured or residual confounding.
+ * 1. To quantify the extent of residual confounding for the vaccine-dementia associations of interest.
+ * 2. To use the magnitudes of association between the RZV treatment strategy and negative control outcomes to calibrate the main effects.
+      In other words, to correct the main estimates according to the extent of residual confounding.

 ## Conceptual Framework
   * RRobs = observed risk ratio from the primary dementia analysis